-Start your vehicle and keep it running until there is no more cleaning fluid into the cleaning tool.
+Start your vehicle and keep it running until there is no more cleaning fluid in the cleaning tool.
 When the cleaning tool runs out of cleaning fluid, you need to turn your vehicle off and disconnect the cleaning tool.

 9. Reconnect your fuel pump relay and fuel rail hose

 Re-install the fuel pump relay in the fuse box and reconnect the fuel rail hose.
 Make sure that your engine is cold so you won’t get burned.
-At this point, you should have a clean fuel injectors.
+At this point, you should have clean fuel injectors.

 What Are The Most Common Signs Of Bad Fuel Injectors